CELPIP Scores for Canadian Immigration: CLB Levels, Express Entry & PR Requirements (2026)

 Important: Each skill (Listening, Reading, Writing, Speaking) is scored and converted to CLB independently.
 You must meet the minimum CLB level in every skill — not just your average.

-Minimum CELPIP Scores by Immigration Program
+Minimum CELPIP Scores for Each Immigration Program

 Federal Skilled Worker Program (FSWP)